Tranzakt/Visual-Laravel/UI-COMPONENTS.md

 in order to confirm that such a conversion is technically feasible and reasonably easy.

-So the short-term plan is to review these cross-technology libraries for breadth of components, and compare it to the few existing Livewire component libraries, to see whether the existing libraries will meet our needs or whether we need to select a more general library and convert it to Livewire
+One possible short-term plan is to review these cross-technology libraries for breadth of components, and compare it to the few existing Livewire component libraries, to see whether the existing libraries will meet our needs or whether we need to select a more general library and convert it to Livewire